ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   STHs.

-It is worthwhile to note that when an HTTPS Client or CT auditor interact with a log, they may equivalently interact with a log mirror or cache that replicates the log.
+It is worthwhile to note that when an HTTPS Client or CT auditor interacts with a log, they may equivalently interact with a log mirror or cache that replicates the log.

 # Data flow